-COVID-19: Case filed against Maulana of Tableeghi Jamaat that organised Nizamuddin meet
+States ramp up search for Nizamuddin-linked suspected COVID cases; cleric booked

+New Delhi, Mar 31: States have launched a nationwide search on Tuesday for participants of a huge religious gathering held earlier this month in south Delhi's Nizamuddin area, that has become the hotspot of coronavirus epidemic in the country.

+Several fresh cases of infection were reported on Tuesday from Delhi, Maharashtra, Kerala, Uttar Pradesh, Tamil Nadu, Gujarat, Jammu and Kashmir and Bihar, among other places, taking the nationwide tally past 1,400 with at least 45 deaths, as per figures announced by government officials in different states.

-New Delhi, Mar 31: A case has been registered against Maulana Saad and others of the Tableeghi Jamaat for organising the religious congregation at south Delhi's Nizamuddin that has become the hotspot of coronavirus epidemic in the country.
+Meanwhile, a case has been registered against Maulana Saad and others of the Tableeghi Jamaat for organising the religious congregation at south Delhi.

 The case was filed under the Epidemic Disease Act, 1897, and other sections of the Indian Penal Code (IPC) for violation of government directions given to the management of Markaz of Basti Nizamuddin, regarding restrictions on gatherings, including social distancing for prevention and treatment of Covid-19 infection.